experimentAccount0/pyBAR/README.md

 - full control over FE command generation
 - sending any arbitrary bit stream/configuration sequence to the FE of any desired frame length and/or format
 - readout of full FE data including timestamps, storing of the compressed data to HDF5 file
-- ultra fast raw data analysis, event-, cluster building and validity checking
+- ultra fast raw data analysis, event and cluster building and raw data validity checks
 - real-time online monitor with GUI
 - fast development and implementation of new scan algorithms